Mio-Atse/object_detection_training_yolov4mini/README.md

 If you see (base) in the start of the command line, you must open the environment first.
 You can use `conda env list` command to see environments on your computer.
 You must see your newly created environment in this list.

-use following command to open your newly created environment.
+Use following command to open your newly created environment.
 Make sure to chang last word with your environment name.

 `conda activate YOUR_ENVIRONMENT_NAME`